 Imagine a place where you can explore a museum, go gallery-hopping, then have lunch at an outdoor café.
 Perhaps pick up tickets for a show, see local artists at work in their studio lofts, or stop and listen to a local jazz trio.
 All this in a compact, walkable neighborhood.
-That’s the idea behind Massachusetts’ new cultural districts.
-Here are the first districts; more to come!
+That’s the idea behind Massachusetts’ cultural districts.

 WHY GO?
 Boston’s Fenway Cultural District taps in to the creativity and high energy of a neighborhood that is home to universities, colleges, and some of Boston’s most exciting performing and visual arts institutions.

 WHERE IS IT?
 The district straddles Huntington Avenue, also known as the Avenue of the Arts.
 A good starting point is the Christian Science Plaza, 210 Massachusetts Avenue.
 The MBTA Green E Line runs along Huntington Avenue.